 - Inspection fees: $75-$200

-Now, I handle all the permit paperwork for my clients (that’s part of my service), but these are fees you’ll need to budget for.
+I handle all the permit paperwork for my clients – that's just part of the deal – but these are fees you'll want to budget for so nothing catches you off guard.

 Chimney Crown and Cap Services

-Chimney Cap – The metal cover that sits on top of the flue opening.
-It keeps rain, snow, birds, and small animals out.
+Chimney Cap – The metal cover sitting on top of the flue opening.
+It keeps rain, snow, birds, and critters out.
 A good cap has mesh sides and a solid top.

-Chimney Crown – This is the cement or mortar surface that covers the top of the chimney structure itself, sloping away from the flue to direct water off.
+Chimney Crown – The cement or mortar surface covering the top of the chimney structure itself, sloped so it sheds water away from the flue instead of letting it pool.

 Crown Repair Costs